djaym7/FashionMNIST/README.md

 	Most validation accuracy:
 			2-128-1 by a good margin,
 			1-128-1
-Iter 2:
+Iter 2: Increased dense layers to 512

+	Result:
-	increased dense layers to 512, resulting in accuracy increasing to 98% but the training time increased from avg of 35s to avg of >80s per epoch.
+		Accuracy increased to 98%
+		Training time increased from avg of 35s to avg of >80s per epoch.
+	Best Configs:
+		2-512-2 configaration
-	The least validation_accuracy was of 2-512-2 configaration 0.9124, having accuracy = 0.9720, loss=0.06399,val_loss=0.3881
+		accuracy = 0.9720,
+		loss=0.06399,
+		val_loss=0.3881